AZdave/bioplot/python/README.md

         you are coming or going); Valleys (when you are weakest in this characteristic).
 If your terminal supports it, you will see peaks in green, zeros in red and valleys in yellow.

+        Janis Joplin's birth date and death date are used as an example.

 **Biorhythm Curves**
         Name          Cycle (days)